bsidestlv/bsidestlv.com/content/_index.md

 This year, we are going bigger and better, new location and lots of cool surprises!
 We would like to thank you sponsors and partners for making this event possible:
-Our hosts : Tel Aviv University ICRC Cyber Week Titanium Sponsor : AppsFlyer
+Our hosts: Tel Aviv University ICRC Cyber Week Titanium Sponsor: AppsFlyer
 Platinum Sponsors: HackerOne & Palo Alto Networks
 Gold Sponsors: Intel, XMCyber, Cybereason, ClearSky Security, NeuraLegion, and CheckPoint Software.
-Silver/ Chill out zone sponsor : Snyk
+Silver sponsor: Snyk

 ## The BSidesTLV 2020 CFP is now open!